Second Amendment Fallacies

 by P.A.
 Madison on September 28th, 2010

-The first error I’ll address is the one that treats the Second Amendment as though it confers a right directly to people of the States.
+The first error I will address is the one that treats the Second Amendment as though it confers a right directly to people of the States.
 The federal bill of rights, and specifically the Second Amendment, did not confer anything to the people in terms of individual rights and freedoms for the simple reason they already possessed such rights through their own sovereignty under their own constitutions.
 It was the States with the approval of the people who gave to the new federal government and not the other way around.

 At the time of the adoption of the Constitution, at least half the states included a declaration that said standing armies during peace were dangerous to liberty and ought not to be maintained alongside the constitutional right to bear arms.
 Example: Vermont, 1777, “that the people have a right to bear arms, but no standing armies shall be maintained in time of peace.”
-Other common examples were: “The people have a right to bear arms for their defense and security; but standing armies, in time of peace, are dangerous to liberty, and shall not be tolerated.”
+Other common examples were; “The people have a right to bear arms for their defense and security; but standing armies, in time of peace, are dangerous to liberty, and shall not be tolerated.”

 The Declaration of Colonial Rights of 1774 laid out fundamental rights belonging to Americans, such as trial by jury, right to assembly for petition of redress of wrongs, entitlement to all the immunities and privileges granted and confirmed by royal charters and entitlement to life, liberty, and property.
 Nowhere was there any mention of any private right for people to own a gun.